vamshigujjari/SentimentAnalysis/README.md

 ### Work done so far(06/26)
 1. Data cleaning and Preprocessing
+2. Implementing TF-IDF on the dataset
-2. Implementing Word2Vec Model on the dataset
+3. Implementing Word2Vec Model on the dataset

 ### TODO:
 Use classification models like